kasiopea-org/pisek/docs/Jobs.md

     # Finally we check for cross-job failures
     def _evaluate(self) -> Any:
         if self.jobs[0].result != self.jobs[1].result:
-            return self._fail("Both jobs have to have the same result.")
+            raise PipelineItemFailure("Both jobs have to have the same result.")
 ```

 ## JobPipeline